-At Hotel Las Colinas we are committed to the environment, we are a sustainable establishment that holds the Level 5 accreditation (the highest) of the program for the Certification for Tourism Sustainability or CTS.
+At Hotel Las Colinas we are committed to the environment, we are a sustainable establishment that has the Level 5 accreditation (the highest) of the program for the Certification for Tourism Sustainability or CTS.

 Download the Manual of Good Environmental Practices in Costa Rica

-It took me more than 17 years to return and it was not until 1985, when I was again persecuted by a misfortune, that I arrived at La Fortuna, this time it was a terrible fire leaving the family in ruins, burning their store of commerce located in Ciudad Quesada, that ironically was called “La Fortuna Store”.
+It took me more than 17 years to return and it was until 1985, when he was again chased by a misfortune, he arrived in La Fortuna, this time it was a terrible fire, leaving the family in ruins, burning his store of commerce located in Ciudad Quesada, which was ironically called ¨Store La Fortuna¨.

-Historical Overview of the Maleku Indigenous Community
+Historical Review of the Maleku Indigenous Community

-Pre-Columbian Stage – 10000 to 2000 years A C
+Pre-Columbian Stage – 10,000 to 2000 years A C

 His government was represented by the shaman and there was no social class.
-They practiced a monotheistic religion, TOKOISM, developed at the height of volcanoes.
+They practiced a monotheistic religion, TOKOISM, developed at the height of the volcanoes.

 Post-Columbian Stage – 1500 to 2000

-Modern stage of the Maleku – Race that refuses to die
+Modern Stage of the Maleku – Race that refuses to die

 Palenque The Sun